I Am a Fugitive from a Chain Gang (1932)

 The movie is inevitably dated to modern eyes but still powerfully disturbing down to the famously haunting and heartbreaking last line.
 As Muni's fugitive Jim slips away into the night, his lover plaintively calls out "How do you live?"
 From the darkness comes the whisper, "I steal."
 Tragically, he has come to realise that he has to be a criminal in order to survive.

 'I Am a Fugitive from a Chain Gang' did have an impact on the real world of prison reform.
 Lawmakers had to re-think the bleak treatment meted out to chain gang inmates as well as considering if such punishment was justified.
-Warner Bros. were sued by the warden portrayed in the film, J. Harold Hardy, for "vicious, untrue and false attacks" and the original autobiographer, Robert Elliot Burns, who had been re-arrested since the film was released, was not extradited to Georgia because of the publicity.
-He and a number of other chain gang prisoners nationwide in the United States were able to appeal and were released.
+Warner Bros. were sued, unsuccessfully, by the warden portrayed in the film, J. Harold Hardy, for "vicious, untrue and false attacks".Eventually, the brutal chain gang system was successfully reformed and had been outlawed by 1937.
+In 1945 Robert Burns made the brave decision to return to Georgia where the Georgia Pardon and Parole Board commuted his sentence to time already served and restored his civil rights.
+They could not officially give a full pardon as he had previously pleaded guilty to the robbery.

 Main Cast